Do you want to capture stunning street photos in New York City? That’s what this article is all about.

 5. Prepare your camera to catch fast-moving scenes

 The streets of New York move quickly.
 Interesting moments will appear and disappear all around you – so it’s important to prepare your camera to freeze scenes successfully.
-Adjust your settings so that you no longer have to worry about specifics and can just point and shoot.
+Adjust your street camera settings so that you no longer have to worry about specifics and can just point and shoot.

 How do you do this?